fpjspro/fingerprintjs.com/content/index/gaming.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: Eliminate account takeover attempts
-      markdownContent: Protect your loyal customers' accounts from thieves looking to sell their in-game wallets, inventories, or characters.
+      markdown__Content: Protect your loyal customers' accounts from thieves looking to sell their in-game wallets, inventories, or characters.
 Catch brute-force bot attacks and logins compromised through phishing or fake sites.
     - icon: /img/uploads/gaming.png
       title: Identify suspicious activity in all its forms
-      markdownContent: 'Catch accounts created via proxies and VPNs, arbitrage attempts, player collusion, in-app purchase brokers, and more. '
+      markdown__Content: 'Catch accounts created via proxies and VPNs, arbitrage attempts, player collusion, in-app purchase brokers, and more. '
     - title: Avoid merchant penalties
-      markdownContent: Only require additional authentication for suspicious or new players while allowing micro-transactions and quick payments to proceed with ease for everyone else.
+      markdown__Content: Only require additional authentication for suspicious or new players while allowing micro-transactions and quick payments to proceed with ease for everyone else.
       icon: /img/uploads/commerce.png
     - title: Reduce manual checks
-      markdownContent: Having to manually screen purchases for signs of fraud isn't scalable.
+      markdown__Content: Having to manually screen purchases for signs of fraud isn't scalable.
         Supercharge your automated fraud fighting efforts with the most accurate fingerprinting technology available.
       icon: /img/uploads/anonymous_user_identification.png
 blocks:
   - subheader: Powerful fingerprinting prevents gaming fraud
-    markdownContent: Cheating in online gaming can ruin the fun for your ethical players, and can be notoriously difficult to stop.
+    markdown__Content: Cheating in online gaming can ruin the fun for your ethical players, and can be notoriously difficult to stop.
 Prevent fraud at its source by creating a unique ID for your visitors, associating their activity across browsers, incognito mode, and other cloaking methods.
 By understanding